Rubberazer/JETGPIO/README.md

   - JETSON ORIN NANO/NANO SUPER and ORIN NX

   - JETSON ORIN AGX

+  - JETSON XAVIER NX

 - GPIO control of all the header pinout as input or output.
 Low latency, see also [The need for speed](#the-need-for-speed) below for some more information on this

 - Catching rising or falling edges in any header pin working as input.
 Timestamp of the event in nanoseconds in epoch format is provided

-- PWM (hardware) control on header pins 32, 33 on Nano and also 15 on Orin Nano/NX, for Orin AGX the pins are: 13, 15 & 18
+- PWM (hardware) control on header pins 32, 33 on Nano and Xavier NX and also 15 on Orin Nano/NX, for Orin AGX the pins are: 13, 15 & 18

 - I2C serial communication over pins: 27 (SDA) & 28 (SCL)  and 3 (SDA) & 5 (SCL)